Faculty - Paolo Pucci

 Office Hours: Tues. & Thurs.
 1:15-2:15

-Paolo Pucci, Associate Professor of Italian, grew up in Florence, Italy.
-He received his B.A. in German literature from the University of Florence (1997) and his Ph.D. in Italian from Rutgers University (New Brunswick, NJ) in 2005.
+Paolo Pucci grew up in Florence, Italy.
+He received his B.A. in German literature from the University of Florence (1997) and his Ph.D. in Italian from Rutgers University, New Brunswick, NJ (2005).

-Prof. Pucci has published on courtesans in 16th century Italy, both as victims of derogatory literary attacks and authors of poetry and letters.
-His interest on minorities has brought him to investigate and publish on the depiction of homosexuals in the early-modern novella, as well.
+Professor Pucci has published on courtesans in 16th century Italy, both as victims of derogatory literary attacks and authors of poetry and letters.
+His interest on minorities has brought him to investigate and publish on the depiction of homosexuals in the early-modern novella as well.
 His most recent research deals with good and bad Muslims in Matteo Bandello's novellas.

-Prof. Pucci is the faculty director of the Casa Italiana program.
+Professor Pucci is the faculty director of the University of Vermont's Casa Italiana program.